INF6420/ss24-Tiffany5386/README.md

 # INF 6420 - Intro to Web Development

-My website is about....
+My website is about taking the guesswork out of finding your unique skincare solution.

 ## Homepage

 ![wireframe of homepage](wireframes/homepage.jpg)

-Homepage will include menu, featured product
+Homepage will include menu, featured product and the various services offered.

 ## Product

 ![wireframe of product](wireframes/product.jpg)

-About the product page...
+The product page is available for customers to make online orders world-wide.

 ## About Us

 ![wireframe of about us](wireframes/about.jpg)

-About the about us page...
+The about page speaks of the collaborative research efforts to make clients feel beautiful inside and out.